 Final results are in from Sunday’s Moldovan elections.
 The Communist Party, as expected, triumphed, but not by as many votes as predicted.
-Here’s the breakdown of the three parties that forced their way over the five percent threshold and into 101-seat parliament.
+Here’s the breakdown of the three parties that forced their way over the five percent threshold and into 101-seat parliament of this former Soviet country.

 - Communist Party: 46.1% / 56 seats